Haptic communication: Internal differences

 Frequency of touch also varies significantly between different cultures.
 Harper refers to several studies, one of which examined touching in coffee houses.
 During a one-hour sitting 180 touchings were observed for Puerto Ricans, 110 for French, none for English and 2 for Americans.
 (Harper, 297).
 In order to know if someone was touching more frequently than normal it would be necessary to first know what is normal in that culture.
 In high touch countries a kiss on the cheek is considered a polite greeting while in Sweden it may be considered presumptuous.
 Jandt relates that two men holding hands will in some countries be a sign of friendly affection, whereas in the United States the same tactile code would probably be interpreted as a symbol of homosexual love.

 Emotion and touch

 Recently, researchers have shown that touch communicates distinct emotions such as anger, fear, happiness, sympathy, love, and gratitude.
 Moreover, the accuracy with which subjects were capable of communicating the emotions were commensurate with facial and vocal displays of emotion.

 Depression has been linked to touch deprivation in adults and research has established associations between touch deprivation and eating disorders.
 Men have been found more likely to experience touch deprivation than women due to stronger social prohibitions against same-sex touching among adult males.

+Skin hunger

+Skin hunger, also known as touch starvation or touch deprivation, is a physiological need in living beings to touch and be touched by other living beings.
+Discussion around skin hunger became more pronounced following the COVID-19 lockdowns due to the social and physical isolation that resulted from them.